 I’ve often been struck by how different some other peoples’ views of my personality and character are than my own.
 I see myself as basically a happy person, but my wife often thinks I am depressed, especially before she took me in hand.
 I have had what I considered a simple question seen by an acquaintance as being very aggressive and attempting to show him up in comparison to myself.
 This can be quite disturbing to hear.
 It makes me wonder who is more accurate in their perceptions.
 It isn’t something we often discuss with our friends, what our views are of their personality, for fear of hurting them or alienating them.

 How then do we profitably examine our lives, do we solicit the opinions of others?
-Obviously, many people seek the aid of psychoanalysts to help them know themselves.
+Obviously, many people seek the aid of psychoanalysts to help them know themselves especially on lose weight.
 This sort of thing doesn’t much appeal to me, as I have problems accepting the basic tenets of psychoanalysis, considering it not scientifically based (see my old friend Adolf Grünbaum’s book: The Foundations of Psychoanalysis: A Philosophical Critique).